robertpiosik/CodeWebChat/README.md

 The extension then constructs an XML-formatted message that consists of your prompt, edit format instructions, and the selected context.

-> The prompt and edit format instructions are repeated after the context [for better model adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).
+> The prompt and edit format instructions are repeated after the context [for better adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

 ```
-Implement a subtract method.
+Implement a subtract function.
 <system>
 Whenever proposing a new or updated file use the Markdown Code Block syntax.
 Each code block should be a diff patch.
 Don't use XML for files.
 </system>